kpacha/simple-oauth2-server/README.md

 api2.php | Resource endpoint: simple endpoint for the scope 'api2' api3.php | Resource endpoint: simple endpoint for the scope 'api3'

+So you can use the included resource endpoint and/or use as many Remote Resource Services as you want.

 ##Client1

 Client1 requires a token with unauthorized scope